algorandfoundation/puya-ts/docs/lg-program-structure.md

 ## Contracts

 A contract in Algorand TypeScript is defined by declaring a class which extends the `Contract`, or `BaseContract` types exported by `@algorandfoundation/algorand-typescript`.
+See [ABI routing](./abi-routing.md) docs for more on the differences between these two options.

 ### ARC4 Contract